The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

 while Theorem~\ref{thm: local-orbifold for orbifold} below establishes a local-orbifold correspondence for the smooth orbifold pair $(\Zcal,\Dcal_n)$, giving

 where $j_n \in \{1,\ldots,m\}$ is the unique index such that $n \in I_{j_n}$.
 Since $\Dcal_n = p^\star D_n$ is pulled back from $X$ we have

-in which the latter equation follows from the projection formula and the fact that the structure sheaves of the various universal curves are preserved by pushforwards along coarsening maps, see \cite[Theorem 3.1]{AOV}.
+The latter equation follows from the projection formula and the following fact.
+The pullback $\varphi^\star C$ of the universal curve on $\Kup_{0,m}(X,\beta)$ coincides with the coarsening of the universal curve

+which makes the composite universal map $\mathcal C\to\mathcal Z\to X$ representable.
+Therefore the structure sheaves of the universal curves are preserved by pushforward \cite[Theorem~3.1]{AOV}.
 The result then follows from \eqref{eqn: induction hypothesis bootstrap} and \eqref{eqn: local=orbifold for multi-root}, the projection formula for $\varphi$ and the splitting of the obstruction bundle for the local theory of $\oplus_{i=1}^n \OO_X(-D_i)$.\end{proof}